LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 Using a paywall to inhibit account creation seems like a win but aren't there benefits of a free plan?
 Maybe a free plan with credit card validation as an additional measure?

-### Email verification?
+### Email address verification?

-Proving an email address actually exists and can receive mail through verification before accepting it is different and feels more promising to help avoid nonexistent registrants (fake emails).
+Proving an email address actually exists and can receive mail before accepting it is different and feels more promising to help avoid nonexistent registrants (phony emails).

 ## Summary